dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 The main relevant consequences are:

 * This minimizes disruption: `System.Reactive` continues to be the main way to use Rx.NET; applications with non-Windows-specific TFMs should be entirely unaffected
-* Applications encountering the problem described in this ADR will need to use [the workaround](#the-workaround) for the foreseeable future
+* Applications encountering the problem described in this ADR should be able to upgrade to the latest version of Rx to avoid the problem (and should not require any other changes; there are no binary breaking changes, and the only source-level breaking changes are for code that is actually using the UI-framework-specific functionality, and if you're doing that, then you do actually need the `Microsoft.Desktop.App` framework)
-* The eventual end state (ca. 2030) is that `System.Reactive` will be free from UI-framework-specific types
+* One day, we update `System.Reactive` to be entirely free from UI-framework-specific types (although we can push that out more or less indefinitely)
 * New assemblies, one for each UI framework we support (Windows Forms, WPF, and UWP) and one for the non-framework-specific Windows Runtime support will be added containing replacements for the relevant types in `System.Reactive`
-* We will deprecate the existing UI-framework-specific and Windows-Runtime-specific types so that developers will be notified that they are on their way out
+* The types in these new packages have the same names and namespaces as the existing ones, so developers using them should need only to add the necessary package reference(s), and no other changes should be required
 * We won't be able to add type forwarders from the old types in `System.Reactive` to their replacements because you can't deprecate a type forwarder
-* We'll be able to take UWP out of the majority of the source tree in 2-3 years
+* We hope be able to take `uap` out of the majority of the source tree in 2-3 years
 * All UI-frameworks-specific support will be on an equal footing, enabling MAUI, Blazor, and Avalonia to be supported in exactly the same way as Windows Forms and WPF (i.e., through separate NuGet packages)

 Although there are some existing old packages that used to contain some UI-framework-specific types, they are now backwards-compatibility facades.
 However, these don't separate out all the frameworks completely: Windows Forms has its own one, `System.Reactive.Windows.Forms`, but the WPF support lives in a more confusingly named `System.Reactive.Windows.Threading`, and that same component also defines the UWP integration.
 The WPF support is available only in the `net472` build, and the UWP support is only in the `uap10.0.18362` build, so this one package contains completely different types in its two target frameworks!
 And just to confuse matters, there's also a `System.Reactive.WindowsRuntime` package that targets only `uap10.0.18362`, and which contains some different UWP types.